-1. Strategic HR management includes all but one of the following.
+- 1. Strategic HR management includes all but one of the following.
 Name the exception.

-A. Financial planning
+- A. Financial planning

 - B. Training and development

 - C. Performance management

 - D. Recruiting talent

-2. Which of the following refers to the process of defining the way work will be performed and the tasks that will be required in a given job?
+- 2. Traditionally, the HRM department was primarily a/an:

-- A. Job specification
+- A. proactive agency.

-- B. Job evaluation
+- B. finance expert.

-- C. Job analysis
+- C. employer advocate.

-- D. Job design
+- D. administrative expert.

-3. Which of the following refers to the process of analyzing the tasks necessary for the production of a product or service prior to allocating and assigning the tasks to a particular job category or person?
+- 3. Which of the following refers to the process of analyzing the tasks necessary for the production of a product or service prior to allocating and assigning the tasks to a particular job category or person?

 - A. Job design

 - B. Job analysis

 - C. Job evaluation

 - D. Work-flow design

-- 4. The \\\\\\ are the activities that members of a work unit engage in to produce a given output.
+- 4. The are the activities that members of a work unit engage in to produce a given output.

 - A. work outputs

 - B. work analyses

 - C. work inputs

 - D. work processes

 - 5. When decision-making authority resides at the top of the organizational chart, an organization is:

 - A. divisional.

 - B. mechanistic.

 - C. centralized.

 - D. decentralized.

 - 6. The perceptual-motor approach to job design focuses on:

 - A. physical capabilities and limitations.

 - B. human mental capabilities and limitations.

 - C. attitudinal variables.

 - D. work structure.

 - 7. The first step in the human resource planning process is:

 - A. forecasting labor demand and supply.

 - B. goal setting.

 - C. program implementation.

 - D. program evaluation.

-8. \\\\\ refers to on-the-job use of knowledge, skills, and behaviors learned in training.
+- 8. \\\\\ refers to on-the-job use of knowledge, skills, and behaviors learned in training.

-A. Information absorption
+- A. Information absorption

-B. Transfer of training
+- B. Transfer of training

-- C. Cognitive adoption - D. Rationalizing
+- C. Cognitive adoption

+- D. Rationalizing

-9. The four general approaches that companies use to develop employees include:
+- 9. The four general approaches that companies use to develop employees include:

-A. formal education, assessment, job experiences, and interpersonal relationships.
+- A. formal education, assessment, job experiences, and interpersonal relationships.

-B. job rotation, promotion, transfer, and job sharing.
+- B. job rotation, promotion, transfer, and job sharing.

-C. psychological tests, assessment centers, Myers-Briggs Type Indicator, and performance feedback.
+- C. psychological tests, assessment centers, Myers-Briggs Type Indicator, and performance feedback.

-D. business games, formal courses, team building, and assessment
+- D. business games, formal courses, team building, and assessment

-10. Mentoring and coaching are two types of \\\\\ that are used to develop employees.
+- 10. Mentoring and coaching are two types of that are used to develop employees.

-A. interpersonal relationships
+- A. interpersonal relationships

-B. formal education programs
+- B. formal education programs

-C. assessment exercises
+- C. assessment exercises

-D. job experiences
+- D. job experiences